ttrikn/GPPL/README.md

 # GPPL
-This is the open source code for paper:
+This is the open source code for paper: GPPLEA: Guided Polarity Prompt Learning for Enhanced Emotion Analysis in Low-Sample Social Media Environments

 ### Environment